dd9jn/rfc4880bis/rfc4880bis.md

 OpenPGP users may transfer secret keys.
 The format of a transferable secret key is the same as a transferable public key except that secret-key and secret-subkey packets are used instead of the public key and public-subkey packets.
-Implementations SHOULD include self- signatures on any User IDs and subkeys, as this allows for a complete public key to be automatically extracted from the transferable secret key.
+Implementations SHOULD include self-signatures on any User IDs and subkeys, as this allows for a complete public key to be automatically extracted from the transferable secret key.
 Implementations MAY choose to omit the self-signatures, especially if a transferable public key accompanies the transferable secret key.

 ## OpenPGP Messages